FloatingArrayDesign/FAModel/famodel/mooring/README.md

 - rA : end A absolute coordinates
 - rB : end B absolute coordinates
 - heading : compass heading from B to A
-- ss : MoorPy subsystem representation of this Mooring, pristine
+- ss : MoorPy subsystem representation of this Mooring
-- ss_mod : modified MoorPy subsystem of thie Mooring, could have marine growth etc
 - span : 2D (x-y) distance from fairlead to anchor or fairlead to fairlead.
 If bridles, the distance is calculated from the midpoint of all bridle fairlead points
 - adjuster : custom function that can adjust mooring
 - shared : int for anchored line (0), shared line (1) or half of a shared line (2)
 - symmetric : boolean for if the mooring line is symmetric shared line
+- parallels : boolean for if there are any parallel sections (for example: bridles) in the mooring
+- i_con : indices of connectors in the subcomponents list property
+- i_sec : indices of sections in the subcomponents list property
 - rho : water density
 - g : acceleration due to gravity
 - envelopes : 2D motion envelopes, buffers, etc.
+- loads :
+- safety_factors : dictionary of safety factor values based on material MBL and line loads from loads dictionary
+- env_impact : dictionary quantifying environmental impact factors such as disturbedSeabedArea for total seabed disturbance area
+- applied_states : dictionary keeping track of which states have been applied to the mooring line model, such as marine growth (marine_growth), creep, and corrosion.
+These states are automatically updated when mooring.updateState, setCreep, setCorrosion, addMarineGrowth are called
 - reliability : dictionary of reliability information on the line
 - cost : dictionary of line costs
 - failure_probability : dictionary of failure probabilities